 Gwyneth Paltrow may have put the term “conscious uncoupling” on the map; what about conscious coupling?
 What may conscious coupling be like?
 How will our relationships evolve when we truly understand love?

 Many people “fall in love” looking for their “other half” or their “better half.”
-Sometimes it’s their soul mate or twin flame.
-Is there a difference between seeking love to become whole or not to be alone and receiving love that you know you deserve?
+Sometimes they feel it’s their soul mate or twin flame.
+What is the difference between seeking love to become whole or not to be alone and receiving love that you know you deserve?

 In Byron Katie’s book I Need Your Love – Is That True? she writes about how we are seeking love, approval, and appreciation but not necessarily finding it.
+We have all these beliefs around love, need, and worth.
+Even in business, we are taught tactics to attract “the right audience”.
+And when we don’t?
+We feel like crap.
 Like Rumi said, “your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.”
 What may these barriers be?

 Most people believe that having love in their lives and escaping loneliness depends on finding some special person.
 This is an ancient belief, and it takes courage to question it.

 We are not alone.
 Whether we are actually physically alone or lying in bed with our lover, we are always with our thoughts, the voices in our head.
 “Thoughts create your world and your identity in every moment.
 If you listen to your thoughts, you’ll notice that they are telling you what love can do for you.”1

 Have you stopped to ask if these thoughts are true?